 Massage may well be the number one favorite modality among alternative healing methods.
 It is absolutely lovely to just lay there while a massage therapist or loved one pampers you and soothes your muscles.
 Even if you are alone, you can do a fairly good job on some of your own muscles using tools or your hands.
 Thumbs work particularly well when a little pressure is needed.

 Here's one of my favorite techniques: Grab hold of your trapezius muscle halfway between your neck and shoulder.
 Squeeze as much of it as you can with the opposite hand.
 Inhale and hold your breath or breathe naturally (your choice).
 Drop your shoulder and slowly turn your head both ways.
 Release your grip and exhale.
 Repeat on the other side.
 Heavenly!

 Not only does massage feel good, it helps bring oxygenated blood and nutrients into tight muscles and helps get toxins out of the cells.
 Relaxed muscles move better and feel better.
 You may also be surprised by an emotional release and greater feelings of ease and well-being in connection with your body.

-Herbs in all their various forms for all their various uses, make them another top holistic alternative complementary therapy.
+Herbal medicine has been used for thousands of years to treat maladies of mind and body.
+Herbs, in all their various forms for all their various uses, make them another top holistic alternative complementary therapy.
 The plant kingdom offers some kind of healing help for just about everyone.

-Aromatherapy and herbal oils are used topically for pain relief, relaxation and massage.
 Tension taming teas are sipped for stress relief.
 Infusions are drunk for their nutritional value and other health benefits.
 Roots are boiled for their immune and energy enhancing qualities.
 Herbal steam inhalations are used for bronchial and sinus relief.
 Syrups and extracts are taken to break fevers and soothe congestion and so much more.

 Energy healing has been around for millenniums, but has only regained popularity in the west over the last few decades.